Patternslib/Patterns/docs/patterns/image-crop.rst

 Form Elements
 -------------

-By default, this pattern uses the form ancestor to the trigger image element.
+By default, this pattern uses parent form of the pattern trigger element (the image that we want to crop) to save cropping information.
 However, a different form can be used by using the form-id option.

 Within the form, the following input fields will be populated: